aiexplorations/RagaExperiments/README.md

 # Raga Experiments
 Carnatic music is an ancient art form from southern India, and like its northern Indian counterpart, is a systematic combination of melodic and rhythmical patterns.
 This repository contains code written in Scala for demonstrating the Carnatic ragas, or scales.

 Raga Experiments is developed and maintained by Rajesh RS ( http://rexplorations.wordpress.com / https://twitter.com/rexplorations / https://linkedin.com/in/rajeshrs ).
-Meera Sundar ( http://twitter.com/msundr ), a Carnatic music violinist is a contributor of ideas to this too.
+My wife Meera Sundar ( http://twitter.com/msundr ), a Carnatic music violinist, is a contributor of ideas to this too.
 And hopefully she'll submit code too, someday!

 ## Why Scala?